NatalyaDol/my_ready-template_Webpack_React_ONLY/README.md

-I took a webpack-template by (https://github.com/vedees) release 1.3 and deleted the vue library
+I took a webpack-template by (https://github.com/vedees) release 1.3 and deleted the vue library and installed the React library
 ******************

 <div align="center">